Norman Tebbit: Member of Parliament

 Mr Foot's doctrine is intolerable because it is a violation of the liberty of the ordinary man in his job.
 Mr Tebbit is therefore using fascism in a legitimate descriptive sense when he accuses Mr. Foot of it.
 We perhaps need to revive the phrase "social fascism" to describe the modern British development of the corporate state and its bureaucratic attack on personal liberty.
 The question is not therefore: "is Mr. Foot a fascist?" but "does Mr. Foot know he is a fascist?"

 During the Grunwick dispute, when workers went on strike over pay and working conditions, the owner George Ward refused to recognise their trade union, and there was a split in the Conservative Shadow Cabinet between the conciliatory approach of Jim Prior, the Shadow Employment Secretary, and Keith Joseph.
 Tebbit involved himself in that dispute by making a controversial speech on 12 September 1977, in which he said:

 Inside Britain there is a ... threat from the Marxist collectivist totalitarians. ...
 Just to state that fact is to be accused of 'union-bashing'. ...
 Such people are to be found in the Conservative, Liberal and Labour Parties.
 Their politics may be different but such people share the morality of Laval and Pétain ... they are willing not only to tolerate evil, but to excuse it. ...
 Both Jim Prior and Keith Joseph know that George Ward and Grunwick are not perfect, nor was Czechoslovakia perfect in 1938.
 But if Ward and Grunwick are destroyed by the red fascists, then, as in 1938, we will have to ask, whose turn is it next?
 Yes, it is like 1938.
 We can all see the evil, but the doctrine of appeasement is still to be heard.

 Tebbit was accused of comparing Prior to Laval and at that year's Conservative Party conference, he attempted to avoid personalising the issue, and openly splitting the party, without retracting what he had said.
 Tebbit said of these differences: "I'm a hawk—but no kamikaze.
 And Jim's a dove—but he's not chicken".

-During a debate in Parliament on 2 March 1978, Michael Foot labelled Tebbit a "semi-house-trained polecat" in response to a question from Tebbit asking if he accepted that the legislation being proposed that made it compulsory for people to join a Trade Union was an act of Fascism.
-When he was made Lord Tebbit in 1992, he chose a polecat as one of the symbols on his coat of arms.
+During a debate in the Commons on 2 March 1978, Michael Foot likened Tebbit to a "semi-house-trained polecat" in response to a question from Tebbit asking if he accepted that the legislation being proposed that made it compulsory for people to join a trade union was an act of fascism.
+After he was made Lord Tebbit in 1992, he chose a winged polecat as a supporter on his coat of arms.
 Later, in the debate Tebbit asked Foot whether he would "put a bridle on his foul-mouthed tongue".